-- · the complexity of their respective positions and specific technical experience required; - experience and tenure: - the base salaries of comparable positions at Peer Group companies (omitting those with non-comparable pay practices); - · competitive market conditions; and - · internal pay equity among our Senior Executives.
+- the complexity of their respective positions and specific technical experience required; - experience and tenure; - the base salaries of comparable positions at Peer Group companies (omitting those with non-comparable pay practices); - competitive market conditions; and - · internal pay equity among our Senior Executives.

 Salary adjustments for our Senior Executives have historically been approved by the Compensation Committee in May of each year and take effect on the first payroll period after approval.
 Making salary adjustments in May of each year allows the Compensation Committee to determine compensation for our Senior Executives after the completion of the Peer Group analysis of proxy data and audited financial statements so that the Committee can consider the compensation paid during the prior calendar year to executive officers of the Peer Group companies.
-Salary adjustments and long-term equity incentive awards for all other employees were awarded on February 10, 2015 when cash incentive awards were determined.
-In May 2015, based on a recommendation from management, the Compensation Committee did not increase the base salaries of any of the Named Executive Officers.
-Given the difficult commodity price market, the reductions in the Company's workforce, limitations on adjustments for base cash compensation for other employees, management will again recommend and its expected the Compensation Committee will agree that the Named Executive Officers' base salaries will not be increased in May 2016.
+Salary adjustments and long-term equity incentive awards for all other employees were awarded on February 10, 2016 when cash incentive awards were determined.
+In May 2016, based on a recommendation from management, the Compensation Committee did not increase the base salaries of any of the Named Executive Officers.
 For additional description of the base salaries paid to the Named Executive Officers, including historical salary information, please refer to the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Salaries."